MaxPleaner/step_sequencer/README.md

 something like `sleep 0.5 while player.playing`
 - the tempo can be understood as BPM in quarter notes.
 So to get the same speed as 16th notes at 120 BPM, use a tempo of 480.
 The default is 120.
-- The player isn't configured to be manipulated while playing.
+- The player isn't set up to be manipulated while playing.
 Use a new instance instead.

 #### Todos

-- precompile the grid into a single mp3. this will result in optimal playback but may be slightly difficult considering many sounds can be played at once, and a single sound can be played over itself.
+- precompile the grid into a single mp3. this will result in optimal playback
+- make a nice REPL

 #### Tests